PACS 11001 INTRODUCTION TO CONFLICT MANAGEMENT (DIVD) (KSS) 3 Credit Hours

 PACS 41010 RECONCILIATION VERSUS REVENGE: TRANSITIONAL JUSTICE (DIVG) (WIC) 3 Credit Hours

 "Transitional justice" refers to civil and political processes used to move from violence and tyranny to peace and democracy.
-War crimes tribunals, truth and reconciliation commissions, apologies, forgiveness, reparations and memorials will be examined.
+War crimes tribunals, truth and reconciliation commissions, apologies, forgiveness, reparations and memorials are examined.

 Schedule Type: Lecture